leikareipa/leikareipa.github.io/blog/playing-around-with-the-s3d-rendering-api/content.md

 wine "$MINGW/bin/gcc.exe" $OPTIONS -o $OUTPUT $INPUT -lDDRAW -lS3DTKW
 ```

+In my limited testing I've found MinGW to produce the most performant executables for Windows 9x, so that's what I'd recommend here.

-I didn't mess around with the DOS version of S3d yet, but it may be the more interesting one given that the ViRGE as a 3D solution was quite obsolete by the Windows era.
+I didn't mess around with the DOS version of S3d yet, but it may be the more interesting one given that the ViRGE as a 3D solution was quite obsolete by the Windows era of gaming.